cqfn/aibolit/README.md

 parameter`, the default value will be `scripts/target/01` of aibolit cloned repo

-Or you can use our docker image (link will be soon here)
+Or you can use our [docker image](https://hub.docker.com/r/yegor256/aibolit-image)

 Run train pipeline: